tigerbeetle/tigerbeetle/docs/reference/accounts.md

 It is set by TigerBeetle to the moment the account arrives at the cluster.

-Additionally, all timestamps are unique, immutable and [totally ordered](http://book.mixu.net/distsys/time.html).
-So an account that is created before another account is guaranteed to have an earlier timestamp.
-In other systems this is also called a "physical" timestamp, "ingestion" timestamp, "record" timestamp, or "system" timestamp.
+You can read more about [Time in TigerBeetle](../design/time.md).

 Constraints:

-* Type is 64-bit unsigned integer (8 bytes)
+- Type is 64-bit unsigned integer (8 bytes)
-* User sets to zero on creation
+- Must be set to `0` by the user when the `Account` is created

 ## Internals